MatthewErmakov/product-cards-builder-for-woocommerce/README.md

 # 🖌️ 🖼️ Product Cards Builder for WooCommerce

+Tested up to: 6.8
+Stable tag: 1.0.2
+License: GPLv2 or later

 Allows users to customise their product cards on the online stores built with WooCommerce plugin.

 ## Documentation for usage